-COA employees must report any known or suspected violations of law to their supervisor or to the Chief Compliance Officer.
-Supervisors shall forward all compliance concerns to the Chief Compliance Officer.
-COA supports employees in fulfilling this obligation by maintaining a non-retaliation policy against staff who report in good faith and by providing an external hotline that allows employees to report issues anonymously.
+COA workforce members must report any known or suspected violations of law to their supervisor or to the Compliance Officer.
+Supervisors shall forward all compliance concerns to the Compliance Officer.
+COA supports workforce members in fulfilling this obligation by maintaining a non-retaliation policy against workforce members who report in good faith and by providing an external hotline that allows employees to report issues anonymously.